AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 # AxoLabs' UCP Contributing Guidelines
 Did you find a bug in one of the UCPs, or do you want to suggest an enhancement to the package?
 If so, I'd greatly appreciate it if you could take the time to read this.
 Thank you in advance.

-Issues that do not follow these guidelines will be closed.

 ### Keep issues clear and understandable.
 Please describe issues and enhancements as clearly as possible.
 Keep the issue easily readable and understandable, and provide as much information as you can.
 Unclear, sloppily written issues will be closed.
-You are expected to reply if asked for more information.
+If you post an issue, you are expected to reply if asked for more information.

 ### Do not reopen issues.
 If your issue is closed, it was done deliberately by me.
 Please avoid commenting on closed issues.